EXMOOR COTTAGE HOLIDAYS

-Ilfracombe: Visit Ilfracombe harbour with its medieval pier and chapel, and controversial sculpture ‘Verity’ by the artist Damien Hirst.
-There is a small aquarium, amazing home-made fudge from Roly’s Fudge on the Quay, and boat trips are available for fishing, sightseeing, or to visit Lundy (an island 12 miles off the coast with a fascinating history).
+Ilfracombe: Visit Ilfracombe harbour with its medieval pier and chapel, and controversial sculpture ‘Verity’ by the artist Damian Hirst.
+There is a fascinating museum, and a small aquarium, amazing home-made fudge from Roly’s Fudge on the Quay, and boat trips are available for fishing, sightseeing, or to visit Lundy (an island 12 miles off the coast with a fascinating history).
 Walk around Capstone Hill and visit Tunnels Beaches, or around the working harbour to Raparee Cove and up to Hillsborough (where there is an Iron-Age promontory fort).
 Just outside Ilfracombe is Hele Corn Mill, a C16th working water-powered mill which has a tea room with excellent cakes, and C11th Chambercombe Manor, which is said to be haunted with a secret room, a priest hole and a hidden tunnel.

 Lynton & Lynmouth: The twin towns of Lynton and Lynmouth, nicknamed ‘Little Switzerland’ because of the houses dotted around the steep wooded hills, are joined by a unique water powered cliff railway, and there is amazing scenery in every direction, at Hollerday Hill, the Valley of Rocks, Watersmeet, and Countisbury Hill.
 Visit the hydro-electric installation along the West Lyn, or the submarine forest (visible on the beach at very low tides).